 The Space 220 restaurant menu will feature stellar dishes and gourmet recipes, with a two-course prix fixe menu for lunch, and a three-course prix fixe menu for dinner.
 Rounding out the meal will be unique beverages, from fine wine to atmospheric cocktails and more.
 The upscale, contemporary fare will bring new meaning to “the height of dining.”

 While Walt Disney World has not officially announced as much, we expect that Space 220 Restaurant will participate in the Disney Dining Plan (once that returns).
 Currently, the restaurant’s webpage states “Dining Plans Not Accepted.”
 This is simply boilerplate/placeholder language that, as we’ve previously noted, is often not accurate.

-Our expectation is that it’ll begin as a one-credit table service restaurant.
-While the concept is novel and demand is sure to be sky-high at first, nothing about Space 220 says “2-credit Signature Dining experience.”
-Of course, popularity is a huge key to what’s “worth” two credits, and we’ve seen both Be Our Guest Restaurant and Le Cellier both make that jump.
-Over time, the same could happen here.
+Our expectation is that it’ll begin as a one-credit table service restaurant for lunch and 2-credit Signature Dining experience for dinner.
+While the menu may not seem Signature, popularity is a huge key to what’s “worth” two credits.
+We’ve seen both Be Our Guest Restaurant and Le Cellier both make that jump.
+Over time, the same could happen with lunch here.